 You can add keywords in the New keywords box when creating or editing ads.
 Use commas to separate keywords.
 Only letters, numbers, the minus sign (“

 - ”), and other Yandex.Direct operators are allowed.
+Decimal points are allowed in decimal numbers.
 Letter case and word order are not important.

 The maximum keyword length is 4096 characters (including negative keywords, spaces, and Yandex.Direct operators).
 The number of keywords per group cannot exceed 200.
 Each keyword can contain a maximum of 7 words.

-Keywords are applied to the entire ad group for three hours.
+Additions or changes to keywords are implemented within 3 hours.
 To add keywords for a separate ad, create a new group for the ad.